ThinkDataEd/curriculum/docs/unit1/lesson13.md

 2. Demonstrate how to access RStudio by projecting the URL: [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org") on a screen.
 Then, click on the RStudio icon on the page.

-3. Inform students that their RStudio is the same as their IDS App & IDS Homepage login.
+3. Inform students that they will log into RStudio using the "Log In with Google" option.
+Note that it is not the same as their IDS App & IDS Homepage login.

 4. Once logged in, show each **pane**, or rectangular area, of the RStudio interface: